PriyankaKumari-2002/PriyankaKumari-2002/README.md

 -->
  ### About Me:
  <h1 align="center">Hi 👋, I'm Priyanka Kumari</h1>
 <h3 align="center">I am a Data Science,Machine Learning and AI enthusiast.
-I also enjoy frontend development and passionate to learn new technologies.
+I am also a frontend developer and passionate to learn new technologies.
 I am passionate,persistent,focused to learn new things and create an opportunity to implement those.
 I have preferred to work in teams and find that collaborative nature is one of my strongest attribute.I love to work on projects and work on real world problems.</h3>

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=priyankakumari-2002&label=Profile%20views&color=0e75b6&style=flat" alt="priyankakumari-2002" /> </p>